 Q: How can Medtronic help extend the potential benefits of RAS to more clinicians and patients today?

 A: Medtronic is uniquely positioned in that we are the only one that has an ecosystem of solutions.
 We’re the only ones who have robotics, navigation, imaging, and powered instruments.
 And we have the experience.
 We’ve done more than 4 million navigated cases, 5,000 navigation installs, and 1,500 3D image installs.
 We have more than 200 RAS installs around the world.
 The point is, we’re the only partner that has all this technology to integrate.
 Our competitors are talking about a similar strategy now, too.
 For them, it’s the future.
 For us, it’s today’s reality.

 Dave Anderson is a certified quality engineer who joined Medtronic in 2018 as the Vice President and General Manager for Enabling Technologies within the Restorative Therapies Group (RTG).
 In that role, Anderson managed a multi-business portfolio, which included robotics, imaging, powered instruments, advanced energy, and laser-ablation therapy.
-In 2020, Anderson became the Vice President and General Manager of Neuromodulation.
+In 2020, Anderson became the Vice President and President of Neuromodulation.

 It is important that patients discuss the potential risks, complications, and benefits of robotic guidance surgery with their doctor prior to receiving treatment, and that they rely on their physician’s judgment.
 Only a doctor can determine whether a patient is a suitable candidate for this treatment.

 Primary risks include infection, device components breaking during use, use by unqualified personnel, and inflammatory reaction to the instruments.

 Indications for Use